-The aims of the Derby City Adoption Service are:
+The aims and objectives of the Derby City Council Adoption Service are:

-1. To recruit, assess and provide suitable families, within the timescales laid down by the National Adoption Standards that meet the needs of every child referred to the adoption service.

-- 2. To provide information on the process of adoption and the children available for adoption to applicants wishing to adopt a child into their family. - 3.
-To provide an adoption support service to enable a child to remain with an adoptive family and ensure that the child reaches their full potential. - 4.
-To provide a service for those wishing to adopt a child into their family from overseas via the Doncaster Adoption and Family Welfare Society Ltd. - 5.
-To provide information on the process of adoption for those people who wish to adopt a related child from within their family, for example, stepparent and relative adoptions. - 6.
-To provide information and support to those people wishing to obtain information about, and from, their birth records. - 7.
-To provide information, help and support for all those who have been affected by adoption whether prior to, or after, the making of an adoption order. - 8.
-To provide support, supervision and staff care for all those employed by the Adoption Service. - 9.
-To provide opportunities for adoption workers to increase their knowledge in new research and developments.
+- To recruit, assess and provide suitable families, within the timescales laid down by the National Adoption Standards that meet the needs of every child referred to the adoption service. - To provide information on the process of adoption and the children available for adoption to applicants wishing to adopt a child into their family. - To provide an adoption support service to enable a child to remain with an adoptive family and ensure that the child reaches their full potential. - To provide a service for those wishing to adopt a child into their family from overseas via the Yorkshire Adoption Agency Ltd. - To provide information on the process of adoption for those people who wish to adopt a related child from within their family, for example, stepparent and relative adoptions. - To provide information and support to adopted adults wishing to obtain information about, and from, their birth records. - To provide information, help and support for all those who have been affected by adoption whether prior to, or after, the making of an adoption order.